 Courses will be charged a tuition rate of $4,286 per course unit and general fees of $348 per course unit.

 Tuition and Fee Breakdown for 2017-2018 academic year:

 - Note: The certificate has a total of 4 course units

 This program is not eligible for federal financial aid programs, but tuition benefits are available to qualifying faculty and staff.
-Non-qualifying postdoctoral fellows and house staff are eligible for internal financial aid.
+Non-qualifying postdoctoral fellows, clinical fellows, and house staff are eligible for internal financial aid.
 Contact the program directly for details, as the application process is slightly different.

 At this time, only faculty, staff, research/clinical fellows, and students affiliated with the University of Pennsylvania, Penn Medicine, or Children’s Hospital of Philadelphia are eligible to apply.